syncfusion-content/asp.netmvc-docs/aspnetmvc/RangeNavigator/Getting-Started.md

-> Note: Add the following namespaces in web.config file within the Views folder.
+N> Add the following namespaces in web.config file within the Views folder.

 {% highlight html %}